Polymer/old-docs-site/app/2.0/docs/devguide/shadow-dom.md

 ```

-.A named slot only accepts top-level children that have a matching `slot` attribute:
+A named slot only accepts top-level children that have a matching `slot` attribute:

 ```html